top of page

 Shorebirds - also known as waders - are easily observed by birdwatchers.
 But understanding their moult sequences and plumage variation takes some research, both in the field and at home.

-Matthew Feargrieve is a birdwatcher with a particular interest in shorebirds, or waders.
-Locked down during the spring of 2020, he decided to collect and rationalize his field notes.
-This website is the result.
-It is intended to be a guide to the identification and ageing of shorebirds in the field, by observing their plumage and bare part characteristics.
+This website is intended to be a guide to the identification and ageing of shorebirds (waders) in the field, by observation of their plumage and bare part characteristics.

-Click here to head to our species-by-species guide to shorebird and wader identification and plumage.
+Click here to head to our species-by-species guide to shorebird and wader identification.

-A veteran of many a field trip to the windy and chilly coasts and uplands of the United Kingdom, Matthew Feargrieve has written this guide with a natural focus on the species of shorebird that breed and winter in the UK.
-Nevertheless, the principles of observing waders in the field explained here will apply to all species of shorebird worldwide.
-You can find them in the "Species Guide" dropdown tab, above.
+The guides have been written with a focus on some of the species of shorebird that breed and/or winter in the British Isles.
+Nevertheless, the principles of observing waders in the field explained here will apply to all species of shorebird, worldwide.